-Another important aspect to discuss is the consignment period: these tend to range from 30-90 days (1-3 months), and these terms will dictate the amount of risk your business takes by handing products over for consignment.
+The last major point we’d like to make is to pay attention to the consignment period.
+These tend to range from 30-90 days (1-3 months), and these terms will dictate the amount of risk your business takes by handing products over for consignment.

 Longer consignment periods can mean less inventory management for you.
 But the longer your items stay on shelves, the more chances they have of being damaged or possibly stolen.
 Seasonality may also play a factor: getting Summer clothes back when it’s time for Fall isn’t necessary useful to your business.